PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-05 17:31:25
+Last updated: 2024-04-05 17:31:58
-Random Quote: Ted: "What do you say?"Robin: "Yes!
-No!
-I don't know..."Ted: "Those are the three options." - Ted Mosby
+Random Quote: I stayed up all night wondering where the sun went.
+Then it dawned on me. - Will Livingston